ekinkyl/yolov5_radar_ship_detection/README.md

-# Ship Detection on Marine Radar Based on YOLOv5 with Integrated YOSMR Modules
+# Marine Radar Ship Detection Based on YOLOv5 with Integrated YOSMR Modules

-This repository contains an advanced computer vision framework for robust ship detection in marine radar images[cite: 1].
-It integrates custom YOSMR (Customized Lightweight Convolutional Networks) modules and architectural adaptations into the YOLOv5 framework to address classic radar perception challenges, such as wave clutter, land/shore echoes, and weak reflections from small vessels[cite: 1].
+This repository contains an advanced computer vision framework for robust ship detection in marine radar images.
+It integrates custom YOSMR (Customized Lightweight Convolutional Networks) modules and architectural adaptations into the YOLOv5 framework to address classic radar perception challenges, such as wave clutter, land/shore echoes, and weak reflections from small vessels.

 ## Features & Key Modules